Social network: Criminal networks

 In criminology and urban sociology, much attention has been paid to the social networks among criminal actors.
 For example, murders can be seen as a series of exchanges between gangs.
 Murders can be seen to diffuse outwards from a single source, because weaker gangs cannot afford to kill members of stronger gangs in retaliation, but must commit other violent acts to maintain their reputation for strength.

 Diffusion of innovations

 Diffusion of ideas and innovations studies focus on the spread and use of ideas from one actor to another or one culture and another.
 This line of research seeks to explain why some become "early adopters" of ideas and innovations, and links social network structure with facilitating or impeding the spread of an innovation.
 A case in point is the social diffusion of linguistic innovation such as neologisms.
+Experiments and large-scale field trials (e.g., by Nicholas Christakis and collaborators) have shown that cascades of desirable behaviors can be induced in social groups, in settings as diverse as Honduras villages, Indian slums, or in the lab.
+Still other experiments have documented the experimental induction of social contagion of voting behavior, emotions, risk perception, and commercial products.

 Demography

 In demography, the study of social networks has led to new sampling methods for estimating and reaching populations that are hard to enumerate (for example, homeless people or intravenous drug users.)
 For example, respondent driven sampling is a network-based sampling technique that relies on respondents to a survey recommending further respondents.